-- In a game graph, a position can be visited by more than one paths. - The value of the position depends on the path visiting it. - In the transposition table, you record the value of a position, but not the path leading to it. - Values computed from rules on repetition cannot be used later on. - It takes a huge amount of storage to store the path visiting it.
+- In a game graph, a position can be visited by more than one paths. - The value of the position depends on the path visiting it. - ▶ It can be win. loss or draw for Chinese chess. - ▷ It can only be draw for Western chess. - $\triangleright$ It can only be loss for Go. - In the transposition table, you record the value of a position, but not the path leading to it. - Values computed from rules on repetition cannot be used later on. - It takes a huge amount of storage to store all the paths visiting it. - This is a very difficult problem to be solved in real time [Wu et al. '05].